 Since finishing Slay the weights I have started Strong and Lean 2 by Linn Lowes.
 A Swedish personal trainer, and fitness influencer.
-Her focus on being natural, happy, light-hearted and strong have really encouraged me and her 60 minute (sometimes 75 min) Fitplans are an amazing workout for those looking for a good challenge!
+Her focus on being natural, happy, light-hearted, and strong have really encouraged me and her 60 minutes (sometimes 75 min) Fitplans are an amazing workout for those looking for a good challenge!
 Her Instagram features a lot of body transformations using these plans and the results are incredible.
 With hard work, determination, and encouragement, you can achieve your goals!

 The app has a very constant flow of new workouts.
 The most recent one, focusing on Yoga!
 A Fitplan from Jana Webb.
-I'm really looking forward to starting this one to integrate in my fitness routine.
+I'm really looking forward to starting this one to integrate into my fitness routine.
 So there's something for everyone...really!

 This pic is after my latest workout on the Strong and Lean 2 plan, all happy and sweaty.
 I'm wearing my Andromeda Leggings in Matcha Pearl in size small.
-Sometimes I wear size medium, depending on the day!
+Sometimes I wear a size medium, depending on the day!
 I've paired it with my Capella Crop top in size small.

-The Andromeda leggings are designed for high intensity workouts.
-I NEVER have to pull up the leggings, they don't interfere with my workouts, they just stay put and honestly, I feel like Matcha Wonder Woman.
+The Andromeda leggings are designed for high-intensity workouts.
+I NEVER have to pull up the leggings, they don't interfere with my workouts, they just stay put, and honestly, I feel like Matcha Wonder Woman.
 The Capella crop top is great for those from B cup down - offering great support for running, trx, and beyond.
-For the women with larger cup sizes, it's great for yoga, lowe intensity sports or pairing with high waisted pants and a blazer for a night out!
+For the women with larger cup sizes, it's great for yoga, lowe intensity sports, or pairing with high waisted pants and a blazer for a night out!